jsonapi-suite/strong_resources/index.md

 ### Delete/Destroy

-We follow the pattern where the `_delete` parameter is for disassociation, the `_destroy` parameter is for deleting the associated resource as well as disassociating.
-Use `delete` and `destroy`:
+We follow the pattern where the `disassociate` parameter is for disassociation, the `destroy` parameter is for deleting the associated resource as well as disassociating.
+Use `disassociate` and `destroy`:

 ```ruby
 class PeopleController < ApplicationController